TL;DR: I made an app so we can use mini thermal printers from Walmart on our PCs! And learned a lot about reverse engineering along the way.

 The thermal printer we are talking about today is Core Innovation’s CTP-500’s thermal printer.
 I first ran into it in the electronics aisle at my local Walmart, but you can find it on Amazon etc. It comes with a few thermal paper rolls and a few thermal sticker rolls, and you can buy refills for “regular” rolls as well as metallic sticker rolls.
-I hmm and aaaah’d about it for a few days before deciding to buy one.
-If you’ve been reading me for some time, you know I’m a sucker for thermal printer projects!
+I stalled for a few days before buying one.
+After all, long time readers know I’m a sucker for a thermal printer project!

-The first thing I did when the thermal printer came in is try the basic experience out of the box, as Core Innovation Products intended.
-The experience was…OK?
+The first thing I did when the thermal printer came in was try the printing experience as Core Innovation Products intended.
+It was…OK?
 Just what you would expect from a relatively small brand!
-It does the job, but I didn’t find it amazing.
-The files access permissions felt a little sketchy, and the interface didn’t really click for me.
-But the biggest problem was that I wanted to use the thermal printer with my desktop computer.
-Out of the box, it looked like it wouldn’t be an option.
+Files access permissions felt a little sketchy, and I struggled with the interface.
+But the biggest problem was that I wanted to use the thermal printer with my desktop computer and out of the box, it wasn’t an option!

 There’s probably a few reasons why you can’t use this thermal printer on a PC or Mac right away, most likely on the software side, but my favorite?
-There actually is a CTP-500 device in the Windows Bluetooth devices database…And it has nothing to do with our thermal printer, since it’s a medical scanner!
-The thermal printer will connect for a bit, but that’s it.
+Windows recognizes the printer as the CTP-500 – a medical scanner!
+The thermal printer will connect for a bit to the host computer, but that’s it.

-So after giving the vanilla experience a try, I felt good working on getting the printer to talk to my PC!
+After giving the vanilla experience a try, I felt good working on getting the printer to talk to my PC.
 And it all starts with the first step to every project: looking things up!

-Mini thermal printers have been super popular for some time.
-Adafruit used to sell some really hackable ones!
-And cat-themed and hamster-themed thermal printers have been around for a while, with plenty of hacks from very talented people.
-In no particular order I want to thank onezeronull, MaikelChan, rbaron and WerWolv!
+Mini thermal printers have been popular with makers for some time: Adafruit used to sell some really hackable ones, and some very talented people have contributed cool hacks for cat-themed and hamster-themed thermal printers.
+In no particular order I want to thank onezeronull, MaikelChan, rbaron and WerWolv for all their contributions!

 So there’s plenty to read, and here’s what I learned: